Emergency Care: Cuts & Injuries

 What to do if you notice a wound:

-- If the wound is bleeding excessively then try to stem the bleeding.
+• If the wound is bleeding excessively then try to stem the bleeding.
 If the animal will allow you, then put pressure on the wound.
-You may be able to place a clean dressing over the wound to hold pressure on it while you get to the vets.
+You may be able to place a clean dressing over the wound to apply pressure on it while you get to the vets.
 If it is bleeding excessively then head to the vets as soon as possible to minimise blood loss.
+If you do not have a dressing, then use a clean cloth or towel.

-- If the wound is not bleeding excessively but is contaminated with dirt, then gently bathe the wound with salt water and place a dressing to get them to the vets, but only if the animal will allow it.
+• If the wound is not bleeding excessively but is contaminated with dirt, then gently bathe the wound with lukewarm salt water and place a dressing to get them to the vets, but only if the animal will allow it.

-- If there is foreign material stuck, it is best to allow the vets to remove it, as it may go deeper than expected.
+• If there is foreign material stuck within the wound, it’s best to allow the vets to remove it, as it may go deeper than expected.

-- If the chest is punctured cover the wound with a clean damp cloth or Clingfilm and bandage it tightly enough to seal the wound until you get to the vets.
+• If the chest is punctured, cover the wound with a clean dressing, damp cloth or Clingfilm and bandage it tightly enough to seal the wound until you get to the vets.

-- If the abdomen is punctured and organs are exposed, do not allow your pet to lick the wound or organs.
+• If the abdomen is punctured and organs are exposed, do not allow your pet to lick the wound or organs.
 Gently bathe them in clean water if possible, and then wrap the abdomen in a clean, damp sheet while taking your pet urgently to the vets.
+Ask somebody to inform the vet practice of what has happened and that you are on your way there.

 How to manage a minor wound at home